zack2016/smarthome/doc/developer/source/core_libraries.rst

 Libraries
 =========

 Aside from the main program which resides in ``bin/smarthome.py`` there are libraries supporting SmartHomeNG.
+If a library has requirements for a Python package that is not met by the standard Python installation, it has to be added to the **requirements.txt** file in the ../lib directory.

-The description of their functions is shown here:
+The description of the librarie's functions is shown here:

 .. toctree::